-RSTP is similar to STP, but it includes additional information in the BPDUs that allows each bridge to confirm that it has taken action to prevent loops from forming when it decides to enable a link to a neighboring bridge.
-Adjacent bridges connected via point-to-point links will be able to enable a link without waiting to ensure that all other bridges in the network have had time to react to the change.
-The main benefit of RSTP is that the configuration decision is made locally rather than network-wide, allowing RSTP to carry out automatic configuration and restore a link faster than STP.
+RSTP is similar to STP, but it includes additional information in the BPDUs that allows each bridge to confirm that it has taken action to prevent loops from forming when it enables a link to a neighboring bridge.
+Adjacent bridges connected via point-to-point links will enable a link without waiting to ensure that all other bridges in the network have had time to react to the change.
+The major benefit of RSTP is that the configuration decision is made locally rather than network-wide, allowing RSTP to carry out automatic configuration and restore a link faster than STP.